joshjms/docker-pkmn/README.md

 Now, we want to make a Docker container for it.
 Don't forget to pass the environment variable.

+Around here, it actually doesn't seem to work.

 ## Exercise 3 - Putting it all Together

 This is a bit difficult - it's okay if you can't do this yet.